pixyzehn/pixyzehn.com/_posts/2016-11-27-swifty-week-1.md

 #### [Functional programming with Swift 3](http://mislavjavor.github.io/2016/11/14/Functional-programming-with-Swift-3.html){:target="_blank"}

+> Functional programming is a great way to improve the safety and testability of your code.
+But remember - it’s not a one-size-fits-all paradigm.
+In fact, no paradigm is.
+So use it when you need it, and combine it with the features you love in Swift to make better software.

-If you don't know about the side of functional in Swift, this is the simple and clear article.
+If you don't know about the functional side in Swift, this is the simple and clear article.
 You can check all in Swift Playground.

 <br>

 #### [Meaningful Composite Errors](https://medium.com/@IanKeen/meaningful-composite-errors-3146f191ff28#.nd9kwx9jz){:target="_blank"}

+> Generally our errors represent a specific failure at a specific point in our code; which is fine… like the rest of our code we try to keep things decoupled.

 Error handling is really important in Swift.
 He explain how to handle error by using a simple JSON decode case like a [Himotoki](https://github.com/ikesyo/Himotoki){:target="_blank"}. (just interface.)